S1-T4/S1-T4-Snakes-and-Ladders-with-Automated-Dice-System/README.md

 A reset button allows the game to restart, resetting all positions and win conditions.
 The dice buttons control when a new random number is generated to simulate a dice roll.

+							STATE TABLE
 ![image](https://github.com/user-attachments/assets/d240fe38-6cf0-4d35-9496-93672522e678)

+The table shows how the game works.